Folktales Translated in Hindi | Translation

 I read them with interest, something different from our own Indian stories, still quite different from English/British stories which our children knew being the children of British colony.
 After reading them a thought came to my mind that "I am reading these foreign folktales because I am here at this place but how our Indian children will read them if they are not available to them and how they can be made available to them?
 Besides, most children do not know English, even if they can get them somehow, how they will read them or how their parents will read them?
 Besides, even those children who are educated in English schools and convents normally know only British, German and French folktales, not of other countries.

 This thought opened my eyes and I took that essay to my home.
 I read those stories several times and finally came to conclusion that I should translate them in Hindi then only I can them make them available to them.

 They were only 8-10 at that time.
 I never thought what I will do of so few stories, but just to start from somewhere I translated them and kept them.
-That was the seed of this long project.
-At that time I did not know anything about folktales, as what was a folktale, whether they might be available?
+That was the seed of this large bunyan tree - my long project.
+At that time I did not know anything about folktales, as what was a folktale, whether they might be available to me?
 Are they really available?
 Can I get them?
 If yes, then how?
 Because Nigeria's libraries were very poor.
-Well I did not think any further than I should translate them in Hindi and I did the same waited for my shiny days.
+Well, I did not think any further than that I should translate them in Hindi and I did the same and waited for my shiny days.

 Above all here I translated a book on Queen of Sheba and the King Solomon.
 Oh, it was such a nice book written in such an interesting style that I brought that book home, read it and immediately started translating it.
 I could not restrict myself to translate it.
-It was a madness towards that because I did not know what I will do of that.
-In this madness in spite of being a librarian I did not write as what I was translating.
+It was a madness towards that although I did not know at that time that what I will do of that.
+In this madness in spite of being a librarian I did not write the book's reference.
 That was the greatest achievement greatest knowledge of my stay there.
 Along with it there was some other internal information also of Ethiopia through the travelers' documents.